LT-IntroToAI-SY2526/assignment6-part1-per3-prajunaalt/a6_part1_writeup.md

 What does the MSE (Mean Squared Error) mean in plain English?
 Why do you think we square the errors instead of just taking the average of the errors?

 **YOUR ANSWER:**
+It tells you how far your predictions are on average.
+If the MSE is small, the model’s predictions are usually close to the real values.
+If the MSE is large, the model is often making big mistakes.